ovh/venom/README.md

 ### Variable helpers

-Helpers available and some examples:
+Available helpers and some examples:

 - `abbrev`
 - `abbrevboth`